wkumari/draft-wkumari-dnsop-ttl-stretching/README.md

-template                                                       W. Kumari
-Internet-Draft                                                    Google
-Intended status: Informational                          January 30, 2015
+Network Working Group                                          W. Kumari Internet-Draft                                                    Google Intended status: Informational                          January 30, 2014
-Expires: August 3, 2015
+Expires: August 3, 2014

-                            TODO: Template.
-                       draft-wkumari-template-00
+                          Stretching DNS TTLs
+                 draft-wkumari-dnsop-ttl-stretching-00

 Abstract

-   This is my standard ID Template.
+   The TTL of a DNS Resource Record expresses how long a record may be cached before it should be discarded.
+This document discusses the possibility of "stretching TTLS" (using them past their expiration) if they cannot be refreshed.
+This works on the assumption that stale data may be better than no data.

+   PLEASE NOTE: This document is a strawman to drive discussion.
+It may or may not be a good idea, this document documents the idea so that there is something concrete to throw tomatoes at.
-   [ Ed note: Text inside square brackets ([]) is additional background information, answers to freqently asked questions, general musings, etc.  They will be removed before publication.]

-   [ This document is being collaborated on in Github at: https://github.com/__URL__.
+   [ Ed note: Text inside square brackets ([]) is additional background information, answers to freqently asked questions, general musings, etc.  They will be removed before publication.
+This document is being collaborated on in Github at: https://github.com/wkumari/draft- wkumari-dnsop-ttl-stretching.
 The most recent version of the document, open issues, etc should all be available here.
-The authors (gratefully) acept pull requests ]
+The authors (gratefully) accept pull requests ]

 Status of This Memo